 Section 2.1 – Project Overview- Audience- no testable requirements there either.

 Section 2.2– Hardware and hosting- This section is talking about how the Orange HRM site is going to be hosted.
 Now, is this information important to us testers?
-The answer is Yes and No. Yes, because when we test we need to have an environment that is similar to the real time environment.
-This gives us an idea on how it needs to be.
-No because, it is not a testable requirement- a kind of prerequisite for the testing to happen.
+The answer is Yes and No. Yes, because when we test we need to have an environment that is similar to the real-time environment.
+This gives us an idea of how it needs to be.
+No, because, it is not a testable requirement- a kind of prerequisite for the testing to happen.